Francis-7/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-0x0F-python-object_relational_mapping
+Peoject of Python-object relational mapper

-my first readme file on this project done by Francis and some online assistance
+this is my first readme file